Gems of the Seine & Unforgettable Douro with Lisbon

 Explore your way with one of today’s Scenic Freechoice excursions:

-Salamanca Full Day Excursion: Salamanca is home to two cathedrals, one dating back to the 12th century and the other to the 16th century, which you will see on today’s guided tour.
-You will also visit a market to taste local delicacies and you’ll have free time to explore and enjoy lunch at your leisure.
+Salamanca full day excursion: Known as the Golden City for its honey-coloured sandstone, Salamanca is famous for its university, the third oldest in the world.
+It's home to two cathedrals, one dating back to the 12th century and the other to the 16th century, which you will see on today’s guided tour.
+You will also visit a market to taste local delicacies, and you’ll have free time to explore and enjoy lunch at your leisure.

 Pocinho